The MacTel Project

 The disease was first described by Donald Gass in 1977.
 In the early 1990s, Donald Gass and Barbara Blodi described idiopathic macular telangiectasia type 2 in greater detail, and classified it as one of three distinct forms of idiopathic juxtafoveolar retinal telangiectasis.
 Little new information was published about MacTel following Gass and Blodi’s characterization.
 More than ten years later, that changed when a small group of clinicians and researchers convened to discuss MacTel.
 The MacTel Project was initiated in 2005 as a consequence of that meeting.

 The MacTel project includes a natural history observation study, a registry of patients with MacTel, collaborative genetics and laboratory research programs, and an eye donor program.
-More than 30 centers around the world participate in the MacTel Project, making the search for information a truly global effort.
+About 50 centers around the world participate in the MacTel Project, making the search for information a truly global effort.
 These actions have dramatically improved the understanding of MacTel.
 They have also given patients the opportunity to participate in the search for new information and effective therapies.

 MacTel Project Significance